ofallonlabs/saeedmirshekari/_src/blog/2022-05-23-data-science-opportunities-and-immigrants-with-higher-educations.md

 ---
 layout: blog_base_srushti.njk
-title: Immigrants with Higher Educations in the US Tech Job Market
+title: Immigrants with Higher Educations in the Tech Job Market
 description: "The US is rightly termed as the land of immigrants.
 The immigrant populace has contributed copiously to the country's development. "
 meta_title: Immigrants with Higher Educations in the US Tech Job Market
-meta_description: "The US is rightly termed as the land of immigrants.
-The immigrant populace has contributed copiously to the country's development. "
+meta_description: Immigrants with Higher Educations in the Tech Job Market populace has contributed copiously to the country's development. "
 author: Srushti Pargat
 date: 2022-06-05T13:39:10.283Z